radar/rboard/README.markdown

   6. OMG it is broken -- why!?!?

-    If you have any problems, you can contact me [through GitHub](http://github.com/inbox/new/radar) or by [emailing me](mailto:radarlistener@gmail.com)
+    If you have any problems, you can log them in [the issue tracker](http://github.com/radar/rboard/issues) or you can contact me, either [through GitHub](http://github.com/inbox/new/radar) or by [emailing me](mailto:radarlistener@gmail.com).

   7. I love you.

-    You can send money to `radarlistener@gmail.com` and I may love you back.
+    You can send money to `radarlistener@gmail.com` on Paypal or click the donate link and I will love you back.

 ## Integration